-In a research of the Philippines' market for large-scaled bank M&A, Castillo (2009) claims that the M&A activities are subject to substantial regulations, despite de-regulation in financial services industry from the late 1980s.
-It provides context and history of the Philippines' banking systems from the 1950s to present and discuss regulations which are introduced to facilitate or prompt M&A in the banking sector.
-The current trend in M&A is postulated to have emerged from the mid-1990s consolidation in the financial sector, causing a wave and then followed by post-1997 monetary crisis consolidations.
+In a research of the Philippines' market for large-scaled bank M&A, Castillo (2009) claims that the M&A activities are subject to substantial regulations, despite deregulation in financial services industry from late 1980s.
+It provides context and history of Philippines' banking systems from 1950s to present, and discusses regulations which are introduced to facilitate or prompt M&A in banking sector.
+The current trend in M&A is postulated to have emerged from the mid-1990 consolidation in the financial sector, causing a wave, and then followed by post-1997 monetary crisis consolidations.
 It concludes that banks consider M&A a method to improve their financial positions and competitiveness, although little empirical evidence has employed to reach that.
 Banks also use M&A as a way to fend off competition by remaining powerful financial services players in metropolitan hubs.
-In addition, we could not rule out a high possibility that the purposeful consolidations could trigger a wave of M&A that could result in an oligopoly structure creating problems for the Philippines economy and society.
-Thus, socio-economic impacts of M&A could be double-faced.
+In addition, we could not rule out a high possibility that the purposeful consolidations could trigger wave of M&A that could result in an oligopoly structure, creating problems for the Philippines economy and society.
+Thus, socioeconomic impacts of M&A could be double-faced.

-Yasumaru (2009) discusses the rationale for the Japanese Small and Medium Enterprises (SMEs) to adopt M&A in a recent period of its economic evolution.
-Typically, there are four major options to further develop or maintain existing businesses of SMEs: (i) go public: this is not an easy option due mainly to strict regulatory criteria of internal control and observance of laws which usually incur the highest costs of expenditure and time; (ii) passing control within the company: this choice faces a dilemma that founders' offspring normally want to pursue their own interests while they may not have the right charisma to take on the job; (iii) liquidation of firm: A choice that is not considered optimal in terms of retaining the firm's long-term core values and sustainable employment, conventionally lifetime commitment in Japan; and, (iv) merger: The society considers this a better option because by undertaking merger, small firms could have better access to both credit and equity finance, while the firms could still secure jobs for current employees.
+Yasumaru (2009) discusses the rationale for the Japanese SMEs to adopt M&A in recent period of its economic evolution.
+Typically, there are four major options to further develop or maintain existing businesses of SMEs: (i) Go public: this is not an easy option due mainly to strict regulatory criteria of internal control and observance of laws, which usually incur highest costs of expenditure and time; (ii) Passing control within the company: this choice faces a dilemma that founders' offspring normally want to pursue their own interests while they may not have the right charisma to take on the job; (iii) Liquidation of firm: A choice that is not considered optimal in terms of retaining firm's long-term core values and sustainable employment, conventionally lifetime commitment in Japan; and, (iv) Merger: The society considers this a better option because by undertaking merger, small firms could have better access to both credit and equity finance, while the firm could still secure jobs for current employees.

-In the first Japanese M&A boom period, 1989-90, when many Japanese firms bought American interests and real estates, thanks to the JPY appreciation and abundance of bank liquidity, ex ante expectations were not realized later because real estate bubble burst leading to the following down-sloping M&A trend in Japan.
+The Japanese economy experienced two booms in M&As, first in 1989-1990, when the Japanese acquired US firms and real estates on the back of strong yen and high liquidity.
+In this period, ex ante expectations were not realized later because real estate bubble burst, leading to the following down-sloping M&A trend in Japan.
 The second wave began in 1999, fueled by revisions of laws and tax regulations and the emerging sector of information technology and telecom.
 When the tech-bubble fizzled out, the M&A activity quickly vanished.

-The Post-merger Integration (PMI) issue is discussed in Kummer (2009), in which the author aims to articulate the importance of PMI in a successful M&A transaction.
-In this discussion, many M&A transactions are said to have been unsuccessful, with the typical success rate being a modest 25 per cent and in the best case scenario that probability only reaching 50 per cent.
+The post-merger integration (PMI) issue is discussed in Kummer (2009), in which the author aims to articulate the importance of PMI in a successful M&A transaction.
+In this discussion, many M&A transactions are said to have been unsuccessful, with the typical success rate being a modest 25%, and in best case scenario that probability only reaching 50%.
 The author singles out one critical failure factor: the poor PMI result.
-In the region, the reasons for this failure are usually inadequate attention to strategy making for deals, while the earliest steps have substantial impact on PMI and inappropriate and ineffective due diligence process, mostly comprising of reality check and obtaining actionable insights.
-Not less important are crosscultural issues, especially to cross-border M&A activities, also advocated in Shimizu et al. (2004)
+In the region, the reasons for this failure are usually inadequate attention to strategy making for deals, while earliest steps have substantial impact on PMI and inappropriate and ineffective due diligence process, mostly comprising of reality check and obtaining actionable insights.
+Not less important are cross-cultural issues, especially to cross-border M&A activities, also advocated in Khimizu et al. (2004).